QuentinRa/blog.quentinra.dev/info/php/index.md

 ## Setup

-In order to run some php code, you first need a server.
-Some developers are directly coding a the server, or in other word they are coding, sending file to the server then check the website.
+To run some PHP code, you first need a server.
+Some developers are directly coding on the server, or in other words, they are coding then sending their files to the server then check the website.
 That's not a good practice...

-* You can setup a [(virtual) local server](setup/wamp.md)
+* You can set up a [(virtual) local server](setup/wamp.md)
-* You can setup a [apache server on linux](setup/apache.md)
+* You can set up a [apache server on linux](setup/apache.md)
 * use some IDE!
 For instance, I know that [PHPStorm](../../tools/jetbrains/phpstorm/remote.md) allow you to create a remote project and is automatically